element-hq/policies/docs/hosted-homeserver/privacy_notice.md

 ### 2.8 Who Can See My Messages and Files?

-{{ hhs_name }}.{{ hhs_server_domain}} is a paid-for, hosted homeserver operating under the instructions of the Customer.
+{{ hhs_name }}.{{ hhs_server_domain }} is a paid-for, hosted homeserver operating under the instructions of the Customer.
 All unencrypted messages and files submitted to the homeserver are visible to the Customer.

-In unencrypted and encrypted rooms, users connecting to the {{ hhs_name }}.{{ hhs_server_domain}} homeserver (directly or over federation) will be able to see messages and files according to the access permissions configuration of the relevant room.
+In unencrypted and encrypted rooms, users connecting to the {{ hhs_name }}.{{ hhs_server_domain }} homeserver (directly or over federation) will be able to see messages and files according to the access permissions configuration of the relevant room.
 This data is stored in the format it was received on our servers, and can be viewed by New Vector engineers (employees and contractors) under the conditions outlined below.

 In encrypted rooms, the data is stored in our databases but the encryption keys are stored only on your devices or by yourself.
 In future we may allow users to optionally backup an encrypted copy of their keys on the Service to aid recovery if they lose all their keys and devices.
 This key backup would be encrypted by a recovery key that only the user has access to.
 This means that nobody, even New Vector engineers (employees and contractors) can see your message content in our database, and if you lose access to your encryption keys you lose access to your messages forever.